Ohad Tal

-Ohad Tal (אוהד טל) is an Israeli politician who serves as a member of Knesset for the National Religious Party–Religious Zionism.
+Ohad Tal (אוהד טל) is an Israeli politician who serves as a member of Knesset for the Religious Zionist Party.
 He heads the Public Enterprises Knesset Committee, and is a member of the Foreign Affairs and Defense Committee, Economics Committee, and Aliyah and Absorption Committee.

 Biography

 Tal was born and raised in Eilat.
 After studying at the Mitzpe Ramon Yeshiva High School, he served in the IDF's Armored Corps as a tank commander and participated in Operation Defensive Shield.
 He holds both an Executive MBA in Public Policy and Administration from Hebrew University and a BA in Education Administration from Bar Ilan University.

 Between 2004 and 2006, Tal worked at Elbit Systems, where he was involved in the development of advanced armored vehicle technologies.
 Until 2013, he led different educational initiatives that sought to connect the international community to Jerusalem as the capital of Israel.
 In 2013, he embarked as an Emissary (Shaliach) of the Jewish Agency for Israel and World Bnei Akiva movement to the Netherlands.

 Following his return to Israel, Tal founded and directed the Religious Zionist Emissary (Shlichut) Center—a coalition of several nonprofit organizations responsible for Diaspora relations and activities abroad among Religious Zionist communities.
 He was then appointed as Deputy Director of World Mizrachi Movement and led efforts to strengthen Religious Zionist communities around the globe.

 In 2021, Tal was appointed Director of World Bnei Akiva, the largest Zionist youth movement in the world.
 Additionally, he served as a volunteer Chairman of several non-profit educational organizations, as a delegate to the World Zionist Congress and as a member of the Presidium of the WZO General Council.